Moving From UK To Australia (again) As A British Expat Update

 So we made a deal with ourselves that we wouldn’t watch any TV in Australia because it is so bad, only Netflix it would be.

 I remember how angry both Steve and I would become over watching terrible TV but now we’re staying with Steve’s family, we don’t get a lot of choice.
 So it’s I’m a Celebrity blaring out of the TV most nights at the moment.
 What baffles us is how terrible the presenters, the styling, the scripts and so on are.
 It’s literally like watching caricatures of people at their worst.

-So as minor as it is, this is something that we can just avoid so we can enjoy all the best parts of living in Aus.
+So as minor things as it is, this is something that we can just avoid so we can enjoy all the best parts of living in Australia.

 6. Bye bye passive aggression